wmeimg2005/dreamtime/src/gui/assets/etc/ABOUT.md

 ![](https://i.imgur.com/rV3bPPk.png)

-PepeNude is an application that allows you to use the power of your CPU or GPU to transform photos of people and get free entertainment.
+DreamTime is an application that allows you to use the power of your CPU or GPU to transform photos of people and get free entertainment.

 ## Community